Tom Insam

 Work History

-Nokia is a very multi-lingual environment, though shares a common language of English, so I've become adept at communicating using clear language that can be unambiguously understood by people of different cultures with different idioms and expectations.
+Nokia Berlin employed engineers from many countries, all speaking English as a second shared language, so I became adept at communicating using clear language that can be unambiguously understood by people of different cultures with different idioms and expectations.

 Aug 2007 – Nov 2009: Dopplr (developer)

-I started work at Dopplr in 2007 as the second programmer on the product, and remained as the main full-time programmer until November 2009, when the company was acquired by Nokia.
+I was the first engineering hire and remained as the main lead developer until the company was acquired by Nokia.
 During this time Dopplr grew from a closed beta product with a friends-only user list to a well-known web startup with a large user base.
 I was responsible for all aspects of architecture and development, including scaling the site from the initial prototype to running on multiple servers, including the use of message queues to defer long-running jobs, as well as a dedicated search server.

 Aug 2003 – Aug 2007: Fotango (software developer)